mazzalab/pyntacle/docs/_build/html/_sources/installation.rst.txt

   source activate name_of_my_env

-And finally, we install the latest version of Dedalus:
+And finally, we install the latest version of pyntacle:

 ::

-  conda install -y -c bfxcss -c conda-forge dedalus
+  conda install -y -c bfxcss -c conda-forge pyntacle

 -------
 Windows